Investment Fraud Investigation

-Comprehensive background investigations of principals will reveal any criminal records, employment history and professional credentials.
+Comprehensive background investigations of principals will reveal criminal records, civil litigation, financial liabilities, employment history and professional credentials.
 Special attention is paid to any pattern of past involvement with similar frauds, including prior litigation by defrauded investors or enforcement actions by securities regulators.

 Evidence of participation in past fraudulent schemes and related financial crimes can be valuable for persuading a judge or jury that a failed investment offering was not an unfortunate outcome of market forces, but was, in fact, a fraudulent program created and promoted with the intent to deceive.

 This information can also be highly relevant in determining whether a formal complaint to law enforcement or regulatory agencies is merited.
 Cooperation of federal and state agencies may require compelling evidence that the matter merits an official inquiry within their jurisdiction.

 The corporate background of any companies involved in the scheme are scrutinized for unregistered securities offerings, regulatory sanctions, bankruptcies, litigation and judgments.
 The investigation will also determine whether the companies are legally chartered – and identify their corporate parents, affiliates, subsidiaries and principals.
 Sophisticated frauds may involve several layers of shell companies, while other schemes use fictitious and fabricated company names to create a false impression of scale and legitimacy.